oskarsandwall/patterns/patterns_list.md

 * [Backends for Frontends (BFF)](pattern_backendsforfrontends.md): Create separate backend services for each frontend application or interface.
 Particulary useful when different frontends have unique requirements and need tailored backend services for optimal performance and/or user experience [Microservices]
 * [Bulkhead](pattern_bulkhead.md): A resilience strategy used to isolate different parts of a system to prevent failures from cascading.
 [Microservices]
 * Chain of Responsibility Pattern: Passes a request along a chain of handlers.
 Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.
+* [Circuit Breaker](pattern_circuitbreaker.md): Useful in distributed systems like microservice architectures to prevent cascading failures and improve overall system stability and resilience.
+[Microservices]
 * Command Pattern: Encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
 * Composite Pattern: Composes objects into tree structures to represent part-whole hierarchies.
 It lets clients treat individual objects and compositions uniformly.
 * Decorator Pattern: Adds new functionalities to an object dynamically without altering its structure.
 This type of design pattern comes under structural pattern as this pattern acts as a wrapper to existing class.